Posts Categorised: Field

 A Finished title (“HRCH”) requires 100 points and points can be earned in Started (5 points per pass), Seasoned (10 points per pass) and/or Finished (15 points per pass).
 However, 60 points must be earned in Finished with a maximum of 40 points from Seasoned.
 If 10 points were earned in Started, then a maximum of 30 points can come from Seasoned.

-HRC Upland
+HRC Upland hunt tests

-HRC Upland Test
+Watch an HRC Upland test.

 Master National vs International Grand Hunt

 These events are very different from weekend hunt tests.
-Dogs must qualify to enter, their work is held to a higher standard and the events are run over several days.
+Dogs must qualify to enter, their work is held to a higher standard, and the events are run over several days.

 The Master National Hunter (“MNH”) title requires three passes at the Master National Hunting Test.
 This title is in addition to the MH title.
 Unlike other hunt test titles, the owner must request the title certificate and pay a fee.